 Road traffic noise modelling considers an average day.
 School holiday periods are not considered 'average' as they may result in unusual traffic movements.
-For example, while there may be an increase in domestic vehicles travel during the holiday period, there may also be a reduction in freight movements.
+For example, while there may be an increase in domestic vehicles travelling during the holiday period, there may also be a reduction in freight movements and heavy vehicles.
 This is the reason why school holiday periods are excluded from the monitoring.